MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P04-Interacting-With-SocketIO/content.md

 From the client perspective we are going to be listening out for these two events.
 Before we start to implement lets go over the desired output of each situation.

-When listening for the username collision event handler if triggered we want to display an alert to the user saying that someone connected already has that username
+When listening for the username collision event handler if triggered we want to display an alert to the user saying that someone connected already has that username.

 On the other hand when listening for the valid username event handler we want to transition to the next view.